acoustic-content-samples/wch-site-application/README.md

 ### Use cases
 ##### You would like to clean out all sample images, renditions, content, and pages associated with Oslo, but leave Oslo layouts, content types and categories so that you can use these to build your custom site.
 This will leave any additional items that you may have created.
-* `wchtools delete -A -v --manifest oslo-sample-artifacts`
+* `wchtools delete -A -v --server-manifest oslo-sample-artifacts`

 ##### You would like to clean out all artifacts associated with Oslo, but leave any items that you have created.
 Delete all Oslo artifacts in your tenant:
-* `wchtools delete -A -v --manifest oslo-complete`
+* `wchtools delete -A -v --server-manifest oslo-complete`

 ##### You would like to update the complete Oslo manifest to include additional items that you created.
 Update `oslo-complete.json` after adding your customized content in your tenant:
 * `wchtools pull -A -v`